Sutton Harbour Sponsors Morvargh

 It was natural for us to approach Sutton Harbour Holdings Plc for sponsorship and I felt there were some great opportunities for collaboration.
 This brings me nicely back to last Thursday morning, I had just returned from a yacht delivery to the Mediterranean and had 11 days of admin to catch up on when I received a call from Mark Brimacombe (Sutton Harbour’s Marina Manager) confirming that Sutton Harbour will sponsor us!!

 Sutton Harbour Marina will be providing mooring for Helen Mary R and as such this reduces the fixed overheads for running Morvargh.
 Their support will enable us to charge just £200 for 6 days rather than the £350 we charged before having to suspend operations.
 This opens up voyages for even more disadvantaged youth.

 As you can imagine we’d like to find a few more businesses to engage with and perhaps arrange sponsorship to support the Project.
 We have a unique demographic; the sail training we provide and the Tall Ships races we will participate in caters for a large range of interests, abilities and aspirations.
 We take young people aged 14-25 on our voyages and also provide around 20 adult sailing days each year (this equates to around 300 young people and 200 adults)

 The Tall Ships Race which we will participate in provides 5.5 million spectators & 8,000 participants from over 50 countries!
 The value of TV/Radio/Press coverage is around £1.5 million.
 You can read my post about the Tall Ships races and why Plymouth should host a leg here

-Morvargh Sailing Project is about young people (read about how life changing the experience is for them here), adventure, social responsibility, the environment, and heritage – all this set against the stunning backdrop of the South West of England, France and other European ports.
+Morvargh Sailing Project is about young people, adventure, social responsibility, the environment, and heritage – all this set against the stunning backdrop of the South West of England, France and other European ports.